mebusy/notes/dev_notes/LinearAlgebra_Orthogonality.md

  - When Ax b is inconsistent, its least-squares solution minimizes ‖Ax - b‖²
  	- **normal equations** :  `AᵀAx̂ = Aᵀb`     (1)
- - AᵀA is invertible exactly when the columns of A are linearly independent ( ?列不需要满秩吗? ) !
+ - AᵀA is invertible exactly when the columns of A are linearly independent!
 Then,
  	- **Best estimate x̂**:  `x̂ = (AᵀA)⁻¹Aᵀb`		(2)
  - The projection of b onto the column space is the nearest point Ax̂:
  	- **Projection**:  `p = Ax̂ = A·(AᵀA)⁻¹Aᵀb` 	(3)